Working together to tackle climate change

 The journey towards our low carbon lifestyle began in November 2005 when the Parish Council voted to adopt a proposal by a long-term resident (Garry Charnock) that the village should try to become carbon neutral.

 The project's official launch (above) was in Ashton Hayes Primary School on 26th January 2006 on a bitterly cold night.
 Nevertheless, around 400 people (75% of village adults) came to the meeting to show support and embark on behavioural changes to reduce their personal carbon footprint.

 The project has drawn substantial support from local businesses and councils and from Professor Roy Alexander and his team from the University of Chester.
 Each summer, university students carry our door-to-door surveys asking residents questions about their lifestyle - domestic energy use, travel, holidays etc. Using this data, they compute their domestic footprint and that of the entire village.
 Residents are also giving feedback about the survey and guidance on what further actions they can take to cut their carbon emissions.

 In 2010 Ashton Hayes was selected as one of the 22 communities to receive funding under DECC's Low Carbon Communities Challenge.
-With our grant of £400,000 we have built a low carbon sports pavilion complete with Solar PV array that helps to power our community owned electric vehicle (Nissan Leaf).
-We have also funded PV arrays for low carbon school classrooms.
+With our grant of £400,000 we have built a low carbon sports pavilion complete with Solar PV array that help to fund the maintenance of the pavilion and field.
+We have also funded PV arrays for low carbon school classrooms

 We are currently looking at new ways to generate income for our community through renewable energy.